LevelInteractive/gravityforms-gtm/README.md

 This is a lightweight plugin that changes the default confirmation behavior for forms that "redirect".
 The plugin will add an interstitial message and push a structured `dataLayer` event to Google Tag Manager containing any fields with a `name` property.

+> [!IMPORTANT]
+> This plugin forces all forms to use the AJAX submission mode.
+This can pose issues for pages that embed the same form on a page twice.
+Just be aware to QA after installing.

 ## DataLayer Event Structure

 ```javascript